-It’s a USB mic, meaning that it connects directly to your desktop or laptop via USB Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control.
-More.
+It’s a USB mic, meaning that it connects directly to your desktop or laptop via USB connection.
 Of course, if you have a new Mac like I do, you’ll need an adapter to accept USB.

 The price point ($100 to $250) is low compared to pro-grade mics that may not sound all that different to you (I know, the experts will dispute this).

 The Blue Yeti is a very popular mic, and I don’t have anything bad to say about it.